amitmangalvedkar/tutorials/apache-kafka/02_topics-partitions-offsets.md

 ## Brokers ##
 - Kafka cluster consists of multiple servers (brokers)
 - Broker is identified with its id which **SHOULD BE AN INTEGER**
+- Each broker contains only certain partitions
+- Once connected to any broker (called bootstrap broker) you get connected to the entire cluster

+## Topic Replication Factor ##
+- Topics should have replication factor of > 1 - usually 2 or 3 (considered as gold standard)